yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-exponentialcone.md

   nav: "tutorials"
 ---

 The exponential cone is defined as the set \\(  (ye^{x/y}\leq z, y>0) \\), see, e.g. [Chandrasekara and Shah 2016](/reference/chandrasekaran2016) for a primer on exponential cone programming and the equivalent framework of relative entropy programming.
-YALMIP is capable of detecting and calling specialized solvers for a variety of exponential cone representable function.
+YALMIP is capable of detecting and calling specialized solvers for a variety of exponential cone representable functions.

 By simple variable transformations, the following functions are automatically detected as exponential cone representable and suitably rewritten before calling an exponential cone capable solver